Guide

 How to increase gross profit

 Gross profit is the money left after subtracting direct costs from revenue.
+The profit margin formula for gross profit is: gross profit margin = (revenue – cost of goods sold) / revenue x 100.
 You can increase it by raising revenue, lowering direct costs, or both.
 The goal is to widen your gross profit margin, which is the percentage of revenue you keep after covering direct costs.

 Here are practical strategies to widen your gross profit margin.

-Accurate pricing is the foundation of profit.
-Cover your true costs to generate a margin.
+Accurate pricing is the foundation of a healthy profit margin.
+Cover your true costs to generate a margin that sustains your business.

 To improve your estimates: